Can I get pregnant after a hysterectomy?

 However, if the woman has had one ovary or one fallopian tube removed and the uterus remains intact, there is a great chance that she will become pregnant in the future.
 Only one ovary and one fallopian tube is needed to release an egg to be fertilized.
 While this form of ovary removal is normally not defined as a true hysterectomy, many women feel the removal of an ovary or fallopian tube could be a hysterectomy.

 There is a way for woman who had a uterus removed to have a baby, though somebody else has to carry it for her (surrogate).
 This can only happen if she has one or both ovaries left.
 Eggs can be removed, fertilized outside the body, and a surrogate can then become pregnant and carry her baby.

 Total Removal of the Ovaries and Fallopian Tubes

-The female who has her ovaries and fallopian tubes removed will most often have the uterus removed as well.
-When this procedure is done, known as a total hysterectomy with bilateral oophorectomy, there is zero chance of getting pregnant.
+The female who has both of her ovaries and fallopian tubes removed may or may not also have the uterus removed as well.
+When this procedure is done, known as a total hysterectomy with bilateral oophorectomy, there is no chance of getting pregnant.
 The cervix is most often removed along with the other female organs and the upper end of the vagina is closed with sutures.
 The result is surgical menopause and no place for the sperm to go, let alone no eggs to fertilize.

 The chances of getting pregnant after a hysterectomy will certainly depend upon the woman’s definition of a hysterectomy.
 The term hysterectomy, itself, is the definition of sterility.
 If there is a fallopian tube attached to a viable ovary, fertility in most cases will not be affected.
 However, the scarring left by the removal of any female organs can lead to future troubles getting pregnant.